-"I've liked graham crackers since I was a kid," Jennifer Aaronson says.
-And so these wholesome treats, made with wheat germ and brown sugar, were born.
-Jennifer fills the cookies with raspberry jam for a burst of fruit flavor (other fruit jams also work), and drizzled chocolate adds an indulgent finish.
+These wholesome treats are made with wheat germ and brown sugar.
+Fill the cookies with raspberry jam for a burst of fruit flavor (other fruit jams also work), and drizzled chocolate adds an indulgent finish.

 - 1 1/2 cups all-purpose flour, plus more for parchment